 The consideration of investments made by the Portfolio as sustainable investments is determined by reference to NB's sustainable investment framework.
 This framework includes an assessment as to (i) whether the investment contributes to an environmental and/or social objective, (ii) whether the investment causes significant harm to those objectives as described below, and (iii) an assessment of an issuer's overall governance score to determine whether the issuer passes a good governance assessment.
-The Manager and the Sub-Investment Manager screen issuers for controversies, significant harm and violations of minimum safeguards.
-If the issuers pass this screen, the Manager and the Sub-Investment Manager then proceed to measure the issuers' environmental or social economic contribution.
+Under this sustainable investment framework, the Sub-Investment Manager utilises multiple datapoints that measure the alignment of an issuer's economic activity with environmental or social characteristics.

-The Manager and the Sub-Investment Manager measure this in two ways:
+The Sub-Investment Manager screens corporate issuers for controversies, significant harm and violations of minimum safeguards.
+If the corporate issuers pass this screen, the Sub-Investment Manager then proceeds to measure the corporate issuers' environmental or social economic contribution.

-· Revenue alignment to the EU taxonomy (if any); and
+The Sub-Investment Manager measures this in two ways:

-Revenue alignment to the United Nations' Sustainable Development Goals ("SDGs").
+- Revenue alignment to the EU taxonomy (if any); and - Revenue alignment to the Sustainable Development Goals ("SDGs") (if any).

-Sustainable investments are more likely to have product/service revenue aligned with the SDGs (if any).
+Sustainable investments are more likely to have product/service revenue aligned with the SDGs.